 Hi there.
 I’m Letty from Letty’s Kitchen, the blog about seasonal vegetarian cooking and desserts with a healthier twist.
 I’m delighted to share this pressure cooker recipe with you, especially because easy to make healthy desserts like this make me happy.

-Making Cinnamon Poached Pears with Chocolate Sauce in an Instant Pot
+Making Cinnamon Poached Pears in an Instant Pot

 An Instant Pot is one of the most popular brands of electric pressure cookers.
 They are easy to use and your Instant Pot can help you create these delicious Cinnamon Poached Pears with Chocolate Sauce!